EvandroLG/selecting/README.md

   <script src="selecting-text.js"></script>
 ```

-Then you can call in your code the <code>window.SelectingText</code> function passing two parameters: an DOM element (jQuery object or NodeList) that you would like to listen and a callback.
+Then you can call in your code the <code>window.SelectingText</code> function passing two parameters: an DOM element (jQuery object or NodeList) that you would like to listen and a callback that will receive a [Selector](https://developer.mozilla.org/en-US/docs/Web/API/Window.getSelection) objectby parameter.

 ```js
   window.SelectingText($('.container'), function(selector) {